7k8m/json.filed/document/HowDeferred.md

 # How json.filed process in deferred manner
 json.filed is a library for deferred processing JSON file.
-This mean reading and writeing file is **neither** executed immediately when read and write function is called **nor** executing thread is blocked until read and write is done.
+Meaning reading and writing file is **neither** executed immediately when read and write function is called **nor** executing thread is blocked until read and write is done.

-Explain how process is deferred, seeing next example code.
+Explain how process is deferred, see next example code.

     var jf = require('json.filed');